What is Body Stress?Disruption of natural healing

 Book Your Body Stress Release Session

 If you are ready to experience Body Stress Release for yourself, click the button below to find a certified practitioner near you who will guide you through the process.
-All the practitioners listed are registered with the Body Stress Release Association of South Africa and will be able to provide you with all the information you need to decide if BSR is for you.
+All the practitioners listed are registered with the Body Stress Release Association and will be able to provide you with all the information you need to decide if BSR is for you.